AlfinST/CNetworkLab/ReaderWriterShm/README.md

 ## How to Run :
     1. Run the Controller with ./Cntrl .
 Get Initialisation Setup Messages.
 By default it runs forever.
     2. Run the Writer with ./Write .Get Initialisation Setup Messages.
 By default it stops after creating 10 items in buffer.
     3. Run the Reader with ./Read  .Get Initialisation Setup Messages.
-By default it runs forecer.
+By default it runs forever.

 ## It's adviced to remove the files in /dev/shm/ as it might affect all programs after a few runs.
 > you have 3 hours figure it yourself on how to make it more clean and aviod this.
 DO IT YOURSELF!